snap-stanford/MetroMaps/README.md

 In the `name` field, you should specify which helper you want to run.
 There are two options:

-- [`whitelistcounter`] This keeps track of words specified
+- [`whitelistcounter`] This keeps track of words specified in the file under `whitelist:`
-- [`blacklistcounter`]
+- [`blacklistcounter`] This keeps track of all words that do not appear in the file listed under `blacklist:` and appear more frequently than the number specified in `discard_frequency`

 There is currently only one input-helper available, called `whitelistcounter`.
 This input-helper only considers tokens that appear on the whitelist.
-You are encouraged to write your own input_helper for your own domain, just make sure it creates the fields above.
+You are encouraged to write your own input_helper for your own domain, just make sure it creates the fields listed below.
 If you write your own input-helper place it in the `mm/inputhelpers` directory.
 Specify the input-helper you wish to use by using its filename in the `name:` field in the input_helper section of the configuration file.
 Any other fields specified in this section get sent to your input helper as a dictionary on instantiation.

-###### `name: whitelisthelper`
-A sample input-helper.
-Counts tokens that appear in the whitelist (file specified under `whitelist` in which tokens are separated with new-lines).
+Example (including fields for both whitelistcounter and blacklistcounter):
     mode: "on" or "off" specifies whether to run the input_helper or not
-    name: whitelistcounter
+    name: whitelistcounter or blacklistcounter
     encoding: UTF-8 # output encoding of tokens and ids
     in_encoding: cp1252 #input encoding (encoding used on your input files)
     whitelist: filename (newline separated white-list tokens)
+    blacklist: filename (newline spearated)
+    discard_frequency: 2 (if word appears this number of times or less, it's discarded when blacklistcounter is used)
     input_directory: directory in which input files are stored
     outfile: output JSON files with the required fields

-## `legacy_helper`
+<a name="slicing"></a>
+#### Section `slicing`
 Contains the following fields.

     mode: "on" or "off" whether to run this or not